explosion/spaCy/README.rst

 `New in v2.0`_       New features, backwards incompatibilities and migration guide.
 `API Reference`_     The detailed reference for spaCy's API.
 `Models`_            Download statistical language models for spaCy.
-`Resources`_         Libraries, extensions, demos, books and courses.
+`Universe`_          Libraries, extensions, demos, books and courses.
 `Changelog`_         Changes and version history.
 `Contribute`_        How to contribute to the spaCy project and code base.
 ===================  ===